lcx/blog_private/content/post/home-assistant-with-grafana.md

 homeassistant=#
 ```

-This was the database creating and the timescaledb extension.
+This was the database creation and the timescaledb extension.

 ## Send data to timescale with ltss
 To get all the data into TimescaleDB you need to install